folio-org/folio-install/kubernetes-rancher/readme.md

 ### Okapi Notes:

-Running in "clustered mode", but is not currently clustering Workload running as 3 pods that share database Initially spin up one Okapi pod, do the deployment jobs, then can scale out Okapi's pods and they will each pick up the tenants/discovery/proxy services
+Running in "clustered mode", but is not currently clustering<br/>
+Workload running as 3 pods that share database<br/>
+Initially spin up one Okapi pod, do the deployment jobs, then can scale out Okapi's pods and they will each pick up the tenants/discovery/proxy services<br/>
-After single Okapi pod has been initialized, set Workload environment variable for InitDB to false for future pod scalability Running Okapi with 'ClusterIP' type of port mapping, and Clusterhost IP environment variable set to the assigned 'ClusterIP' of the service as given by Kubernetes/Rancher
+After single Okapi pod has been initialized, set Workload environment variable for InitDB to false for future pod scalability<br/>
+Running Okapi with 'ClusterIP' type of port mapping, and Clusterhost IP environment variable set to the assigned 'ClusterIP' of the service as given by Kubernetes/Rancher<br/>

 #### Okapi Workload environment variables: